Chart Color Schemes

 Educational achievement in Karrinyup - Gwelup - Carine places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

 Educational attainment in Karrinyup - Gwelup - Carine is significantly higher than broader benchmarks.
-41.7% of residents aged 15+ hold university qualifications, compared to 27.9% in WA and 29.0% in the SA4 region.
+As of 2016, 41.7% of residents aged 15 and above hold university qualifications, compared to 27.9% in Western Australia and 29.0% in the SA4 region.
 Bachelor degrees are most common at 28.8%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.5%).
-Vocational credentials are also prominent, with 28.0% of residents aged 15+ holding them - advanced diplomas account for 11.6% and certificates for 16.4%.
+Trade and technical skills are also prominent, with 28.0% of residents aged 15 and above holding vocational credentials – advanced diplomas (11.6%) and certificates (16.4%).

 Frequently Asked Questions - Education